adangert/JoustMania/README.md

  ### Ninja Bomb
- * players sit in a circle each holding a controller
+ * players stand in a circle each holding a controller
- * once everyone is in order, all players can press A to start the game.
+ * all players can press A to start the game.
- * a bomb is passed around, by pressing the A button, if held too long it will explode
+ * a bomb is passed around by pressing the A button, if held too long it will explode
- * players can try to pass a fake bombs in order to make their opponents explode.
+ * players can try to pass a traps in order to fake out their opponents.
- * If a player presses A or trigger while holding a fake bomb, they explode
+ * If a player presses A or trigger while holding a trap, they explode
- * fake bombs are passed by holding the trigger-button half way, too much or too little and you'll give yourself away
+ * traps are passed by holding the trigger-button half way, too much or too little and you'll give yourself away
- * fake bombs can be countered by pressing any of the four front buttons.
+ * traps can also be countered by pressing any of the four front buttons.
- * last player remaining wins!
+ * players have two lives, the last player remaining wins!